 Final decisions from Infarmed in the context of regulatory, pricing and reimbursement matters are subject to judicial review by administrative courts.
-The decisions are immediately effective, with the initiation of legal action per se not suspending the effects thereto.
+The decisions are immediately effective, with the initiation of legal action per se not suspending their effects.
 Matters of a technical nature are not reviewed by administrative courts, except in cases of manifest error, and administrative courts do not issue technical judgments.

 In addition, decisions issued by Infarmed within the context of misdemeanour proceedings initiated for a breach of regulatory provisions are subject to appeal before the judicial courts.

 Financial relationships with prescribers and payers

 The Medicines Act transposed into Portuguese law the provisions of the Directive on the promotion of medicinal products, including interactions with healthcare professionals.
-The rule is, therefore, that pharmaceutical companies cannot offer or promise to offer, directly or indirectly, gifts, pecuniary advantages or benefits in kind to healthcare professionals, unless they are inexpensive and relevant to the practice of medicine or pharmacy.
+Therefore, the rule is that pharmaceutical companies cannot offer or promise to offer, directly or indirectly, gifts, pecuniary advantages or benefits in kind to healthcare professionals, unless they are inexpensive and relevant to the practice of medicine or pharmacy.
 For several years there was no legal indication as to what should be considered inexpensive.
-This state of affairs changed in 2013 when for the first time a decree was published that set the inexpensive limit – as had been foreseen in the Pharmaceutical Industry Association Code of Ethics.
+This state of affairs changed in 2013 when for the first time a decree was published that set the limit for being considered inexpensive – as had been foreseen in the Pharmaceutical Industry Association Code of Ethics.
 Since then, this amount has been increased and is currently set at €60.34

-In addition, transparency obligations were enacted in 2013, requiring pharmaceutical companies to notify Infarmed of any payment or offer in excess of €60 made to any individual or legal entity, such as healthcare professionals, medical or scientific associations, patient associations and healthcare institutions.
-The recipient is also required to validate this notification and the absence of a validation, or a rejection, will be taken to indicate that the notification is correct.
+In addition, transparency obligations were enacted in 2013, requiring pharmaceutical companies to notify Infarmed of any payment or offer exceeding €60 made to any individual or legal entity, such as healthcare professionals, medical or scientific associations, patient associations and healthcare institutions.
+The recipient is also required to validate this notification.
+The absence of a validation, or a rejection will be deemed equivalent to the notification being correct.
 This information is publicly available on Infarmed's website.